informed-governance-project/NISINP/docs/ui_administrator.rst

    Screenshot of an edition page.

-1. You can change the language of the object, be informed that you always need to fill the fallback language. **Be aware that you need to save each language separately**.
-So, if you want to save the 3 languages in one step use the "save and continue editing"
+1. Above the form, language tabs allow you to input several alternative versions of teh object, since the platform is multi-linual.
+Note that you always need to fill at least the first language, as it is used as fallback, would some fields be left blank in the other languages. **Also note that you need to save each language separately**.
+You can do that using the "Save and continue editing" button.
-2. In case of editions you can see the history of the object (all the modifications done)
+2. In the upper right part of the window, an "History" button allows you to see the history of the object (all the modifications done)
-3. Different possibilities to save the object
-4. In case of editing you can also delete the object.
-If you choose to delete the object, a confirmation message will be shown with the impacts on other entities
+3. In the lower part of the window, you are offered different possibilities to save the object.
+You may also be able to delete the object.
+If you choose to delete the object, a confirmation message will be shown with the impacts on other entities.

 Creation of workflow for incident notification